ntavelis/auth-email/README.md

 ## Queue

 The default behavior is not to implement the ShouldQueue interface, for simplicity on setup.
-But I strongly engourage you to use queues.
+But I strongly encourage you to use queues.

 If you want your email to implement ShouldQueue interface, therefore to be queueable.
 You can pass it the `-s`, `--queue` flag.
 Then your generated email in the `app/mail/ActivateAccount.php` would implement the ShouldQueue interface.